-The Roueche Graduate Center advisory board and faculty members are active scholarly researchers and writers who have authored numerous articles, manuscripts, monographs, book chapters and special reports.
+The Harold D. Buckingham Graduate School advisory board and faculty members are active scholarly researchers and writers who have authored numerous articles, manuscripts, monographs, book chapters and special reports.
 Below are links to some of their most current work, as well as several articles of interest about leadership and community college leadership issues in general.

-In addition to the links and abstracts below, the Roueche Graduate co-publishes The SOURCE on Community College Issues Trends & Strategies that features more links and abstracts to the most recent literature about community colleges.
+In addition to the links and abstracts below, NAU co-publishes The SOURCE on Community College Issues Trends & Strategies that features more links and abstracts to the most recent literature about community colleges.
 These are segmented into categories and a special SOURCE Library that features timely and relevant reports.

 Community College Week- Point of View Articles